mikbe/commandable/README.markdown

 ### Parameter lists
 The parameter lists for each method that are printed out in the usage/help instructions are are built using the names you give them so you should make sure to use descriptive names.
 Also keep in mind that all command line parameters are strings so you need to deal with that inside your methods if what you really want is a number.

+If none of your methods have parameters then there won't be any reference to parameters in the help/usage instructions.

 ### A complete class